facebook/zstd/zstd_compression_format.md

 #### Huffman Tree description

-This section is only present when block type is _compressed_ (`0`).
+This section is only present when block type is `Compressed` (`0`).

 Prefix coding represents symbols from an a priori known alphabet by bit sequences (codes), one code for each symbol, in a manner such that different symbols may be represented by bit sequences of different lengths, but a parser can always parse an encoded string unambiguously symbol-by-symbol.

-Given an alphabet with known symbol frequencies, the Huffman algorithm allows the construction of an optimal prefix code (one which represents strings with those symbol frequencies using the fewest bits of any possible prefix codes for that alphabet).
+Given an alphabet with known symbol frequencies, the Huffman algorithm allows the construction of an optimal prefix code using the fewest bits of any possible prefix codes for that alphabet.
 Such a code is called a Huffman code.

-Huffman code must not exceed a maximum code length.
+Prefix code must not exceed a maximum code length.
-More bits improve accuracy but cost more header size, and requires more memory for decoding operations.
+More bits improve accuracy but cost more header size, and require more memory for decoding operations.

 The current format limits the maximum depth to 15 bits.
 The reference decoder goes further, by limiting it to 11 bits.